miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The "archive" object is used to protect the entire validation state required for long-term validation and to enable the continuation and extension of signature validity even after cryptographic algorithm obsolescence or compromise.

-#### "timestamp" Object
+#### "timestamp" Parameter

-The "timestamp" object contains archive timestamp information associated with the "archive" object.
+The value of the "timestamp" parameter is a BASE64URL-encoded JSON object containing archive timestamp information associated with the "archive" object.

 Archive timestamps are used to protect the entire set of signatures, timestamps, and validation information accumulated up to that point.

 If a "rehashes" object exists within the same "archive" object, the "rehashes" object is protected by the corresponding archive timestamp.

-The "timestamp" object uses the same structure as the "timestamp" object defined in the "ltv Unprotected Header Object".
+The "timestamp" parameter uses the same structure as the "timestamp" parameter defined in the "ltv Unprotected Header Object".

 The exact archive timestamp hash input construction is described in the "Archive Timestamp Input Construction" section.

 #### "rehashes" Parameter (refs renew hashes)

-The "rehashes" parameter contains renewed hash information for external references ("refs").
+The value of the "rehashes" parameter is a BASE64URL-encoded JSON object containing renewed hash information for external references ("refs").

 The purpose of the "rehashes" parameter is to enable continued verification of externally referenced data after cryptographic algorithm updates.

-The value of the "rehashes" parameter is a BASE64URL-encoded JSON object containing an "ltv" object with a "refs" array.
+The decoded JSON object contained in the "rehashes" parameter contains an "ltv" object with a "refs" array.

-The "ltv.refs" array within the "rehashes" parameter MUST preserve the same external references and the same ordering as the payload "ltv.refs" array.
+The "ltv.refs" array within the decoded JSON object contained in the "rehashes" parameter MUST preserve the same external references and the same ordering as the payload "ltv.refs" array.

 Each element in the "ltv.refs" array MUST modify only the hash-renewal-related "hashAlg" and "hashValue" parameters.

 All other parameters MUST match the corresponding element in the payload "ltv.refs" array.

-The number of elements in the "ltv.refs" array within the "rehashes" parameter MUST match the number of elements in the payload "ltv.refs" array.

-The "ltv.refs" array within the "rehashes" parameter MUST NOT add, remove, reorder, or modify elements other than the "hashAlg" and "hashValue" parameters.
+The "ltv.refs" array within the decoded JSON object contained in the "rehashes" parameter MUST NOT add, remove, reorder, or modify elements other than the "hashAlg" and "hashValue" parameters.

 #### "archive" (recursive Object)